apocode01/progintro-hw3/README.md

         ```c
         move[k] = '\0';
         ```
-    10. If the move is valid (doesn't result to check for the current player's king), find its evaluation and check if it is larger than previous moves.
+    10. If the move is valid (doesn't result to a check for the current player's king), find its evaluation and check if it is larger than previous moves.
 If so, update best_move.
         ```c
         if (!in_check(chess_board, player, best_move)) {
             int value = evaluate(chess_board, player);
             if (value > max) {
                 max = value;
-                strncpy(best_move, move, 8); // Update best_move
+                strncpy(best_move, move, 8);
             }
         }
         ```